ThalesGroup/chaos-engine/README.md

 ## Misc

+### Self preservation
+The Chaos Engine will try to identify if it is running in the same environment that it is destroying.
+It will then try and prevent itself from matching itself as a chaos target.
+However, linked applications will need to be manually specified through environment variables.
+Specifics are listed with each Chaos target type.

+### Notes
 *`variables`* listed in italics are used to control if a feature is enabled.
 If those variables are specified, other dependant variables may also be logically required, but not programmatically required.
 This may cause run time errors.